andrei-cacio/es-modules/README.md

 ### Syntax
 #### `import` as a keyword for static module parsing
 - browser support: `<script type="module"></script>`
+    - are parsed under `use strict` mode
+    - scoped environment
 - module script tags are differed
 - only paths like '/' or './' are supported
 - each import does a new fetch for the file